Colonel Tom Parker: 1978–1997: After Elvis

-Parker had worked as a "consultant" for Hilton Hotels since Presley's death, with some believing he was working to pay off debts owed to the casino from his gambling during Presley's performances there.
+Parker worked as a "consultant" for Hilton Hotels for a number of years after Presley's death, with some believing he was working to pay off debts owed to the casino from his gambling during Presley's performances there.
 Part of this role resulted in Parker keeping the same fourth-floor suite he occupied when Presley was alive.
 By 1984, with his gambling debts reportedly rising again, he was evicted.
-On the surface, however, relations between the two were as good as ever, with Parker helping the Hilton to commemorate the tenth anniversary of Presley's death.
+On the surface, however, relations between Parker and Hilton Hotels appeared to be as good as ever, with Parker helping the Hilton to organize another fan convention event in August 1987 to commemorate the tenth anniversary of Presley's death.